Parameter estimation of a two-colored urn model class: Proofs

 This implies that $\arg\max_{\theta\in\Theta} \ell_n(\theta) = \arg\max_{\theta\in\Theta,\alpha>1} \ell_n(\theta)$ and that this argmax is a random variable which is a function of the whole path, and does not depend on the true value~$\theta_0$. \end{proof}

-\paragraph{Acknowledgment} We thanks Guy Theraulaz and Hugues Chaté for providing the data of the Argentine ants experiments.
+\paragraph{Acknowledgment} We thanks Guy Theraulaz and Hugues Chat\'e for providing their material framework and their field expertise to allow the first author to collect the data of the Argentine ants experiments.
 These experiments are part of the project TRACES supported by the CNRS.
 They were done during two visits in April and July 2012 of the first author to the Centre de Recherches sur la Cognition Animale (CRCA, Centre de Recherches sur la Cognition Animale, UMR 5169, Paul Sabatier University, Toulouse), whose hospitality is gratefully acknowledged.